flipacholas/Architecture-of-consoles/articles/wii.Rmd.md

 This is called a **Chain of trust**.
 Outside the Wii, this technique is commonly used to protect most of our communications across the globe (for instance, web browsers using HTTPS rely upon 'root certificates' to validate the authenticity of unknown certificates).

-`r tab.simple("Starlet's chain")`
+#### Starlet's chain {.tab}

 Starlet's OTP stores public keys (meaning that, for our purposes, it can only decrypt and verify the signature of content).
-Its chain of trust is made of the following keys `r cite("anti_piracy-certificate")`:
+Its chain of trust is made of the following keys [@anti_piracy-certificate]:

 - **Root Key**: Signs the CA key.
   - Starlet only needs to stores this (public) key, the rest can be decrypted (and subsequently trusted) if it's been signed by this key.